microsoft/bedrock/gitops/azure-devops/README.md

 ![Release Pipeline Variable](images/releases-pipeline-var.png)

-The stages each involve two tasks: `Download build.sh`, and `release.sh`.
-The `Download build.sh` task downloads the `build.sh` from the Microsoft/Bedrock repo.
+The stages each involve two tasks: `Download scripts`, and `release.sh`.
+The `Download scripts` task downloads the `build.sh` and `release.sh` from the Microsoft/Bedrock repo.

 ![Release Task 1](images/release-task1.png)

-The `release.sh` can either be fed a file if the `release.sh` file exists locally in the repo, or it can take in the script inline.
-Regardless, environment variables will need to be set for the tasks:
+The `Run release.sh` task will execute `release.sh` with the following environment variables:

 ```
 ACCESS_TOKEN_SECRET: $(ACCESS_TOKEN)